mirfazainab48/Web_scraper_tool/README.md

 2. Create a new branch:
 Work on a new feature or fix in a separate branch.

-*git checkout -b feature/your-feature*
+*-git checkout -b feature/your-feature-*

 3. Commit your changes:

 Write clear and concise commit messages.

-*git commit -am "Add new feature"*
+*-git commit -am "Add new feature"-*

 4. Push to your fork:
 Push your changes to your fork on GitHub.

-*git push origin feature/your-feature*
+*-git push origin feature/your-feature-*

 5. Submit a pull request: